Kubik leads balanced attack as Huskers continue torrid start to Big Ten play

 Madi Kubik had 13 kills to lead the ninth-ranked Nebraska volleyball team to a 25-21, 25-22, 26-24 win against Iowa on Wednesday in Coralville, Iowa.

-There was a crowd of 2,107 at Xtream Arena, including many Husker fans who made the trip from Nebraska, or supporters of Kubik, the West Des Moines native.
+There was a crowd of 2,107 at Xtream Arena, including many Husker fans who made the trip from Nebraska, or supporters of Kubik, a West Des Moines native.

 Iowa (2-17) lost its 11th straight match.